-Maintains good relations with local government Communicates to government officials the

-that collects and distributes library funds. judicious use of funds expended for library

-services and reports on various output and

-outcome measures for justifying additional
+Maintains good relations with local government that collects and distributes library funds.
+Communicates to government officials the judicious use of funds expended for library services and reports on various output and outcome measures for justifying additional funding.

-funding.

-Ŭ

 Public Relations

 Since the prime purpose of a public library is to bring people and information together, the board should assume a proactive role as a good will liaison between the library, governing body and the community.